The Class Struggle in France

 Before the great mobilizations that we are seeing today, there were differences and divisions that traversed the French proletariat, weakening its power to wage offensives.
 We can only summarize them here: trade unions and institutional left-wing parties (with the exception of la France Insoumise)1 never understood the Gilets Jaunes movement — neither the nature of its workers nor their demands, which fell outside the classical norms of salaried workers.
 As a result, their struggles were met with indifference, or even hostility.
 On the other hand, it is an open enmity that these same parties (with the exception of la France Insoumise) display toward the “barbares” of the banlieues, joined by a portion of the feminist movement, when they all succumbed to the racist campaigns waged by the [established] powers and media against the “Islamic veil.”
 For their part, neither the feminists nor the “barbares” have managed to develop their own autonomous and independent forms of organization capable of forcing the unions and other closed parties (whose base is constantly shrinking) to take them seriously.
 Within the “barbares,” a decolonial theory has developed, many of whose positions touch on other struggles as well, but which has never managed to take root in the quartiers and develop a mass organization.
 The feminist movement, for its part, is well organized and has developed lucid and detailed analyses, expressing radical positions, but it does not bring about political ruptures of this magnitude.
 It has not waged its own political battle within the ongoing struggles, in spite of the fact that women are certainly the most impacted by the “reforms.”
 The French proletariat is thus fragmented by racism, sexism, and new forms of precarious work.

 The movement underway has shifted these lines, which is to say that it has displaced certain rifts, partially recomposing differences.
 Ecological actions have also recovered their strength and found resources through the current struggles.
-In the days that followed the clashes at Saint-Soline, where crowds attacked the construction of mega-basins designed to collect water for industrial agriculture, and against which the police deployed weapons of war, have inspired indignation and mobilized “wildcat” demonstrations of their own, albeit on a smaller scale.
+In the days that followed the clashes at Sainte-Soline, where crowds attacked the construction of mega-basins designed to collect water for industrial agriculture, and against which the police deployed weapons of war, have inspired indignation and mobilized “wildcat” demonstrations of their own, albeit on a smaller scale.

 Does this signal a leap in recomposition?
 Perhaps it is too soon to tell.
 In any case, the various movements that have traversed France in recent years have grafted themselves onto union mobilization while conferring upon it a different image and substance: a contestation of power and capital.
 In two months, they have burned Macron and left his presidency at an impasse.